Mutable Poset

 INPUT:

-• element – an object.
+• element – an object

-An object (the key of element).
+OUTPUT: an object (the key of element)

 See also